Hosting an In-Person, Remote or Hybrid Intern During a Pandemic

 Having placed interns in Washington, D.C. for more than 50 years, TFAS was able to work with hundreds of organizations during the height of the pandemic to ensure students continued to gain professional experience as in-person, hybrid or remote interns.
 We’ve learned a great deal and would like to share some of those lessons with you.

-By the end of the webinar, you will have the tools to plan and host a remote intern this summer.
+By the end of the webinar, you will have the tools to plan and host an intern in a hybrid work environment this summer.